Turing test: Silence

+The Turing Trap

+By focusing on imitating humans, rather than augmenting or extending human capabilities, the Turing Test risks directing research and implementation toward technologies that substitute for humans and thereby drive down wages and income for workers.
+As they lose economic power, these workers may also lose political power, making it more difficult for them to change the allocation of wealth and income.
+This can trap them in a bad equilibrium.
+Erik Brynjolfsson has called this "The Turing Trap" and argued that there are currently excess incentives for creating machines that imitate rather than augment humans.

 Variations

 Numerous other versions of the Turing test, including those expounded above, have been raised through the years.

 Reverse Turing test and CAPTCHA

 A modification of the Turing test wherein the objective of one or more of the roles have been reversed between machines and humans is termed a reverse Turing test.
 An example is implied in the work of psychoanalyst Wilfred Bion, who was particularly fascinated by the "storm" that resulted from the encounter of one mind by another.
 In his 2000 book, among several other original points with regard to the Turing test, literary scholar Peter Swirski discussed in detail the idea of what he termed the Swirski test—essentially the reverse Turing test.
 He pointed out that it overcomes most if not all standard objections levelled at the standard version.

 Carrying this idea forward, R. D. Hinshelwood described the mind as a "mind recognizing apparatus".
 The challenge would be for the computer to be able to determine if it were interacting with a human or another computer.
 This is an extension of the original question that Turing attempted to answer but would, perhaps, offer a high enough standard to define a machine that could "think" in a way that we typically define as characteristically human.

 CAPTCHA is a form of reverse Turing test.
 Before being allowed to perform some action on a website, the user is presented with alphanumerical characters in a distorted graphic image and asked to type them out.
 This is intended to prevent automated systems from being used to abuse the site.
 The rationale is that software sufficiently sophisticated to read and reproduce the distorted image accurately does not exist (or is not available to the average user), so any system able to do so is likely to be a human.

 Software that could reverse CAPTCHA with some accuracy by analysing patterns in the generating engine started being developed soon after the creation of CAPTCHA.

 In 2013, researchers at Vicarious announced that they had developed a system to solve CAPTCHA challenges from Google, Yahoo!, and PayPal up to 90% of the time.

 In 2014, Google engineers demonstrated a system that could defeat CAPTCHA challenges with 99.8% accuracy.

 In 2015, Shuman Ghosemajumder, former click fraud czar of Google, stated that there were cybercriminal sites that would defeat CAPTCHA challenges for a fee, to enable various forms of fraud.